Great Personal Development Goals To Set For Yourself – And How To Achieve Them

 8. Explore a professional or creative skill

-Identify a skill that could help you to achieve your goals and consider taking a course on the topic.
+Identify a skill that could help you to achieve the goals you’ve set and consider taking a course on the topic.
 It could be improving your skills in a business-related topic such as data analysis, strategy, customer service, finance and accounting or you can explore a hobby that will also contribute to your performance at work, such as graphic design, photography, audio, music and video editing.
 Youtube, LinkedIn and Coursera have a vast library of courses that can help you with your search.
-Pro-tip: If your company uses project management like Hive, take advantage of Hive University to learn the basics and Hive Essentials through online courses, tutorials and webinars.

 Tips to Achieve Your Personal Development Goals